Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 - Avoid touching your face

-- Maintain a slight smile (Of course, depending on situation)
+- Maintain a slight smile (Of course, depending on the situation)

 For some, speaking confidently may not come naturally.
 Here are some exercises to strengthen your verbal communication: